OID Repository

 Description:

-Telecommunications Union - Telecommunication standardization
+International Telecommunication Union - Telecommunication standardization sector (ITU-T)

 Information:

 Operation is in accordance with Rec.
-ITU-T X.660 | ISO/IEC 9834-1 "Procedures for the Operation of OSI Registration Authorities: General Procedures and ASN.1 Object Identifier tree top arcs" and is under the guidance of ITU-T Study Group 17.
+ITU-T X.660 | ISO/IEC 9834-1 and is under the guidance of ITU-T Study Group 17.

 All decisions related to subsequent arcs, other than the assignment of additional secondary identifiers to top-level arc 0 (see Rec.
-ITU-T X.660 (2004) | ISO/IEC 9834-1:2004, A.5), will be recorded ad amendments to
+ITU-T X.660 | ISO/IEC 9834-1, clause A.5), will be recorded ad amendments to Rec.
+ITU-T X.660 | ISO/IEC 9834-1 (such changes to the joint ITU-T | ISO/IEC text will be regarded as editorial by ISO).

 From Rec.
-ITU-T X.660 (2004) | ISO/IEC 9834-1:2004, "the top-level arcs are restricted to three arcs numbered 0 to 2; and the arcs beneath root arcs 0 and 1 are restricted to forty arcs numbered 0 to 39.
+ITU-T X.660 | ISO/IEC 9834-1, "the top-level arcs are restricted to three arcs numbered 0 to 2; and the arcs beneath root arcs 0 and 1 are restricted to forty arcs numbered 0 to 39.
 This enables optimized encodings to be used in which the values of the top two arcs for all arcs under top-level arcs 0 and 1 encode in a single octet in an object identifier encoding (see the Rec.
 ITU-T X.690 series | ISO/IEC 8825 multi-part Standard).

 Current Registration Authority